valdok/grin-rfcs/text/0023-multisig-wallet.md

 Note that during this summation, all the $\delta(i,j)$ terms are cancelled-out.
 They are needed to blind each actor's secret key, but don't affect the sum of all the shares.

-Finally the new actor verifies the correctness of its secret key, by checking if its appropriate pubkey sits on the same SSS polynome.
+Finally the new actor verifies the correctness of its secret key, by checking if its appropriate pubkey sits on the same SSS polynomial.

 $$
-G \cdot sk_{new} = P_{x_{new}} = P(x_{new})
+G \cdot sk_{new} = P(x_{new})
 $$

+### Wallet restoration

+If some actors lost access to their data, whereas at least M other actors retain their wallets - they can re-evaluate the shares of those actors by the procedure described above: "Adding an actor".
+Otherwise, if there're fewer validators remaining, the wallet initialization procedure can be repeated from scratch.
+Since the whole procedure is deterministic, then the same set of N actors will yield the same secret polynomial and the same shares will be computed.
+Otherwise, if there're less than M valid actors remain, and it's not possible to get the initial N actors to repeat the initialization ceremony - it won't be possible to restore the wallet.

 ### Building a transaction

 MW transaction consists of inputs, outputs at least one kernel.
-In order to build a valid transaction, a subset of M/N actors are selected.
+In order to build a valid transaction, a quorum of M actors is selected.
 Each actor gets the transaction parameters:
 - list of input coins (coin number + value)
 - list of output coins (coin number + value)
 - any additional metadata (current blockchain height, fee, the identity of the tx peer, memo, etc.)